-Lava Beds National Monument Scenic Drive is a 40 mile moderately trafficked point-to-point trail located near Tulelake, CA that offers the chance to see wildlife and is good for all skill levels.
-The trail is primarily used for scenic driving and is accessible year-round.
+Lava Beds National Monument Scenic Drive is a 9.2 mile moderately trafficked point-to-point trail located near Tulelake, CA that offers the chance to see wildlife and is good for all skill levels.
+The trail is primarily used for nature trips and scenic driving and is accessible year-round.

 I love to go here year round. the ice that forms in the caves in January thru February is well worth seeing.

 great desert hiking as well as caving. take a flashlight or rent one from the visitor center at no cost.
 Lots to do here.